darrenli2/tasks-management/README.md

+# Task Assignment System

-# The project is to build a task assignment system for a volunteer organization.
+The project is to build a task assignment system for a volunteer organization.